 In this scenario, you might pair a non-powered CONNECT module with a multi-channel amplifier.
 Place them in the utility room along with the CONNECT:AMP modules serving the living and dining rooms.
 Get an equipment rack or cabinet to keep things organized in the utility room.

 Installation of a wired system can be daunting for a do-it-yourselfer.
-Most people will want an electrician or an audio/video installer to do the pre-wiring and installation.
-Crutchfield’s A/V Design Group can help you plan your system.
+Most people will require the services of an electrician or audio/video installer.
+But Crutchfield’s A/V Design Group can help you plan your system.

 Below we’ll explore the pros and cons of two types of wired systems.
 First, we’ll look at setups that use the multi-zone outputs of a home theater receiver.
 Then we’ll discuss separate music-only systems.

 Home theater receiver with multi-zone capability

 Audio for two rooms, using the receiver's "B" speaker outputs.